appserver-io/appserver/_docs/webserver.md

 </authentications>
 ```

-As you can see every `authentication` node has it `uri` attribute where you can use regular expressions for a request
+As you can see every `authentication` node has its `URI` attribute where you can use regular expressions for a request URI to match.
-uri to match.
 It also has some params which are descripted below.

 | Module  | Description |
 | ------- | ----------- |